Governors as at 1st July 2018

 Monica enjoys reading, travel and history with a strong interest in Abingdon’s history.

 Mike was born and schooled in Abingdon on Thames and has always lived in the town.
 He has been a Governor of 4 local schools.
 He worked in the Car Industry in Cowley and in Book Distribution.
 Mike was first elected as a local councillor in 1983.
 He has served on Oxfordshire County Council, Vale of White Horse District Council, where he has been the Chairman for the past 4 years, and Abingdon on Thames Town Council where he has twice served as Mayor and is currently the Leader of the Council.
 He is a great supporter of local sports teams and town traditions.
-His wife Marilyn is a former Governor of the Charity as well as a former Mayor, his daughter Alice is the current Mayor.
+His wife Marilyn is a former Governor of the Charity as well as a former Mayor.
+His daughter Alice has also been Mayor.

 Helen was born and brought up in Burton on Trent.
 She studied for a degree in Engineering at the University of Bath and worked as a gas turbine engine performance engineer for Rolls Royce.
 After moving to Oxford she worked in IT support before taking a break to bring up two sons now in their twenties.
 Now living in Abingdon, she spent 13 years as IT Technician at Our Lady’s School.
 After leaving this post she retrained to teach English as a Foreign Language.